Trip date: July 2016

 This was one of my favorite meals of the trip and I would tell anyone going to Copenhagen to book a table here.
 Chef Matt Orlando worked at Per Se and has brought a very unique style to Denmark.
 The dishes were incredible, and beautiful, and were mainly vegetables with only one fish course and one pork course.
 Each was paired with a natural wine, it's quite the rage all over the city, and a few of the wines were misses in my opinion.
 But the dishes were all hits!

 Midway through my meal, right before sunset, the waiter invited me to take a walk out in their gardens.
 Lovely raised beds full of vegetables, with views of the canals, and picnic tables for outside lunches.
 The evening was just beautiful!

-Back inside each dish was delivered by the chef who had worked on it (a very Scandinavian style of service) and when Chef Matt Orlando came out with his he was super friendly and talkative when I told him I was from Seattle as his friend Chef Edouardo Jordan owns Salare here.
+Back inside each dish was delivered by the chef who had worked on it (a very Scandinavian style of service).
+When Chef Matt Orlando came out with his, he was super friendly and talkative when I told him I was from Seattle as his friend Chef Edouardo Jordan owns Salare here.
 I'll also take this moment to mention how good looking he is!

 As my meal wrapped up I was offered a digestif and chose a local whiskey.
 I had noticed a couple of fire pits outside in the garden and saw they were being lit, the waiter invited me to enjoy my drink outside (something that would happen in Bornholm as well).
 I was a damn happy girl sitting next to a bonfire on my first night in Copenhagen, after an amazing meal, and excited to see my girlfriends the next day.